-We started in the capital, Lima, and ended in Cusco, the old capital of the Incas.
-On the way we discovered: the wonderful Páracas National Park, the Lines of Nazca, the “Rainbow Mountain”, the Seventh Wonder of the World Machu Picchu, and the Huascaran, the highest mountain of the Andes.
+We started in the capital, Lima, and ended in Cusco, the ancient Incan capital.
+On the way we discovered: the wonderful Páracas National Park; the Nazca Lines; the “Rainbow Mountain;” the Seventh Wonder of the World, Machu Picchu; and Huascaran, the highest mountain in the Andes.

 In 20 days we saw more of South America than we’d ever dreamed of exploring.
 That didn’t stop us from exploring more.

 From Cusco, we traveled to the famous Lake Titicaca.
-As you might know, the lake is situated in both Peru and Bolivia.
-From there we continued to La Paz, the city at 3,640m above sea level.
+As you might know, the lake is situated between Peru and Bolivia.
+From there, we continued to La Paz, a city located 3,640 meters above sea level.
 The city offered a wide range of activities, but we decided to move on to explore more of the incredible nature of South America.

 The Salt Lake in Salar de Uyuni, Bolivia was a highlight of our journey.
 The reflections of the sky in the lake were magnificent.
-Other attractions in this less touristic country were the Torotoro National Park, Noel Kempff Mercado National Park, and the Andean Fauna National Reserve.
+Other attractions in this country, not known for tourism, were the Torotoro National Park, Noel Kempff Mercado National Park and the Andean Fauna National Reserve.
 In Bolivia, we preferred to skip the big cities.
 Our time in South America was limited and we still had one more country on our bucket list.

-We then crossed the border in a tour bus to visit the last country of our 6-week journey, Chile.
-Our first stop, National Park Lauca.
+We then crossed the border on a tour bus to visit the last country of our 6-week journey, Chile.
+Our first stop was Lauca National Park.
 The park is situated near the border of Bolivia, a perfect stop.
-The last days then led us to the desert of Atacama, the coastal city Valparaíso, and finally to the capital of Chile, Santiago de Chile.
-We enjoyed a few last days in this thrilling city before we had to say goodbye to this wonderful continent.
+The final days then led us to the Atacama Desert, the coastal city Valparaíso, and finally to the capital of Chile, Santiago de Chile.
+We enjoyed the last few days in this thrilling city, before we had to say goodbye to this wonderful continent.

-Back home we still reminisce about this fabulous journey and experiences.
+Back home we still reminisce about this fabulous journey and our experiences.

-We thank Gulliver Expeditions for organizing the trip and their helpful tips along the way.
+We thank Gulliver Expeditions for organizing the trip and their helpful tips.